Pound up as Britain coughs up, Bitcoin rockets

 Asian share markets were not quite as jubilant, checked by caution over the latest missile test by North Korea and concerns at recent softness in Chinese shares.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS barely budged from where it started the day, while China's blue chip index .CSI300 ended flat having slipped as much as 1 percent at one point. [.SS]
+MSCI’s broadest index of Asia-Pacific shares outside Japan barely budged from where it started the day, while China’s blue chip index ended flat having slipped as much as 1 percent at one point.

-Among the better performers, Japan's Nikkei .N225 added 0.5 percent, while Australia's main index rose 0.45 percent.
+Among the better performers, Japan’s Nikkei added 0.5 percent, while Australia’s main index rose 0.45 percent.

 The prospects for a U.S. tax cut seemed to improve after Senate Republicans rammed forward their bill in a partisan committee vote that set up a full vote by the Senate as soon as Thursday, although details of the measure remained unsettled.